Cantera/cantera-website/pages/compiling/configure-build.rst

 Build Commands
 ==============

-The following options are possible as commands to SCons, i.e., the first argument after ``scons``:
+The following options are possible as commands to SCons (that is, the first argument after ``scons``):

 .. code:: bash